yohanesnuwara/Proximus-SupplyChain-Optimization/README.md

-# Inventory Cost Optimization & Demand Forecasting of Proximus Ada's Mobile Devices Service Management (MDSM) Supply Chain
+# Inventory Cost Optimization & Demand Forecasting of Proximus Ada's Mobile Devices Shop Distribution (MDSD) Supply Chain

 > This proposal is announced as the 2nd best (runner-up) winning solution of our Hackathon Project with Proximus Ada at Vlerick Business School, Leuven, Belgium, from 8-12 April 2024.
 My team consists of Jean-Louis Swart and Aizaz Ali Khan.
 Myself represented Politecnico di Milano Graduate School of Management.